SocietyForArtisticResearch/rc-pandoc-help/05-navigation.md

 ![an example of a contents list, made through the table of content](images/table-of-content-example.png)

-The table of content is designed to facilitate the navigation through an exposition.
-In order to edit the table of content and add entries, click on the __title of your exposition__ in the editor (one can also open this window by going to the exposition on the profile page and clicking "edit details").
-This opens a dialogue window titled "Edit Research."
-The second tab ("table of content") of this window contains a series of entries.
+The table of content is designed to facilitate navigation through an exposition for the reader by means of the __contents__ menu (top left corner).

+In order to edit the table of content, click on the __title of your exposition__ at the top of the workspace editor.
+This opens an __Edit Research__ dialog, then click the __"table of content"__ tab to open the list of entries.

 ![Table of content dialog](images/table-of-content-dialog.png)

-To make a new entry select the page (or "weave") that this item in the table of content is supposed to link to from the pull down menu and enter a title for this entry to be displayed in the table of content.
-Moreover one can choose a specific position within the selected page.
-The "X-Coord" is the distance in pixels from the left margin of the exposition and the "Y-Coord" is the distance in pixels from the top margin (See the section on "Commands" for more information on obtaining position information.)
-The table of content thus not only allows structuring expositions by creating a series of weaves, but also by using various locations within one weave.
-Also note that pages that unless a page is entered in the table of content, the reader cannot reach them.
-Pages are not automatically added to the table of content.
+To make a new entry, click on the index number and select the page (or "weave") from the drop down menu and click submit.

+There are two optional fields:

+* __Title__\
+Specify a custom name for this entry to be used within the contents menu.
+If left empty, it uses the title from the editor.

+* __X-COORD & Y-COORD__\
+you can use this to create an entry that has an offset, which immediately opens the page on a specific location within the exposition.
+The X,Y values correspond to an offset in pixels.
+The Y offset is measured from the top.
+Instead of looking these values up by hand, you may also use [__commands -> show current position__](#set-default-position-show-current-position).

+*Tip: you can easily reorder the table of contents entries by clicking and dragging the boxes.*

 ## Hyperlinking